-- is 12 years of age or over at the time of entry for Intermediate to Advanced 2 levels and 15 years or over at the time of entry for the Professional Development level; - has the physical capacity to safely reach the required standard; - has GQAL General Graded Examination Grade 5 in Russian Classical Ballet or its equivalent.
+- is 12 years of age or over at the time of entry for Intermediate to Advanced 2 and 15 years of age or over at the time of entry for the Professional Development Level; - has the physical capacity to safely reach the required standard; - has GQAL General Graded Examination Grade 5 or its equivalent.

-All candidates must enter at the Vocational Graded Examination Intermediate Grade in Russian Classical Ballet.
-Entry to the Advanced Foundation through to the Advanced I and II and Professional Development Grades requires the candidate to have obtained a Pass at the previous Grade in Russian Classical Ballet, before being entered for the next Grade in Russian Classical Ballet.
+All candidates must enter at the Vocational Graded Examination Intermediate Grade in each discipline selected.
+Entry to the Advanced Foundation through to the Professional Development Grades requires the candidate to have obtained a Pass at the previous Grade in each discipline, before being entered for the next Grade in that discipline.